DiXap/WeatherForecastApp/README.md

 ## Open issues
 You can open an issue anytime you want.
-Refer to the section [open issues](https://github.com/DiXap/WeatherForecastApp/issues) for a list of known issues.
+Refer to the section [open issues](https://github.com/DiXap/WeatherForecastApp/issues) for a list of known ones.

 # Contact
 Diego J. Padilla